guitarrapc/dotnet-lab/singleexecutable/README.md

 ## csproj

-You can specify single file or not in csproj.
+Not only CLI, but csproj also can specify single file or not.

 > TIPS: You will find prolems when mixing dotnet core 2.1 and 3.0 in csproj w/VisualStudio. see TIPS.

 **Split build by condition**

-Single Executable build will only required on CI build, not in VisualStudio or any other local build.

-So let's add condition for single-file.
+Single Executable build may only required on CI build, not in VisualStudio or any other local build, let's add build condition for single-file.

 With this sample csproj, VS will build as dotnetcore 2.1. a single-file is only generated when passing `/p:PublishSingleFile=true` to the dotnet build/publish.